 - Text: .txt, .css, .json, .svg, .js, .lua, .pl, .rst

 - Binary: .png, .gif, .jpg, .tiff, .bmp, .DS_Store, .eot, .otf, .ttf, .woff, .rgb

 You may be thinking, “I can write this in 2 lines of code?!”

-Also, this package saves you from having to write and thoroughly test those 2 lines of code with all sorts of weird file types, cross-platform.
+Also, this package saves you from having to write and thoroughly test your code with all sorts of weird file types and encodings, cross-platform.

 - Special thanks to Eli Bendersky (@eliben) for his writeup explaining the heuristic and his implementation, which this is largely based on.

 - Source code from the portion of Perl’s pp_fttext that checks for textiness: https://github.com/Perl/perl5/blob/v5.23.1/pp_sys.c#L3527-L3587

 - Notify users for file i/o issues.
 Thanks @lukehinds!